-- Although applicants are able to determine if their Grade 12 end of year results allows them to receive the provisional offer of the Recruitment Bursary, the Centre will notify them if they no longer qualify.
+Although applicants can determine if their final examination results in Grade 12 (NSC) (or equivalent) allows them to retain the provisional offer of the Recruitment Bursary, the Centre for Student Recruitment and Career Advice will notify them if they no longer qualify.

-- If candidates qualify for an external bursary (e.g. corporate bursary), the recruitment bursary will be reduced pro rata or cancelled depending on the value of the other bursary or bursaries.
+If candidates qualify for an external bursary (e.g. corporate bursary), the Recruitment Bursary will be reduced pro rata or cancelled depending on the value of the other bursary or bursaries.

-Besides their recruitment bursaries, candidates may also qualify for an ordinary senior merit bursary if they fall within the top 5% of their Faculty in their preceding year of study.
+Besides their Recruitment Bursaries, candidates may also qualify for an ordinary Senior Merit Bursary if they fall within the top 5% of their faculty in their preceding year of study.

 For more information, feel free to visit the Centre for Student Recruitment and Career Advice website HERE.